Thai Embassy Penang

-The Thai Embassy Penang or to give it it's proper name, The Royal
+The Thai Embassy Penang or to use the proper name, The Royal

 you planning to travel from Penang to Thailand for a period longer than 15 days and are not flying in (with an onward ticket), then you may want to get a Thai tourist visa.

 There are many places down Chulia Street and many guest houses that offer a Thai visa service and they